ludamad/goquery/README.md

 Undergraduate computer science project at UOIT, year 2013-2014.
 Goquery intends to be a tool or set of small tools, time permitting.

-Currently in progress is a DSL for traversing Go languages.
+Currently in progress is a DSL for traversing Go sourcecode.

 Disclaimer:
 -